Restoring your Quality of Life – Understanding Fecal Incontinence

 At Buffalo Medical Group, we understand digestive issues can be a sensitive topic, uncomfortable to talk about, and can deeply affect your quality of life.
 But, we are also here to tell you there’s a solution and that we can help.

 To learn more about Fecal Incontinence, and see if you may be a good candidate for treatment, complete the survey below, and bring it to your next appointment with Dr. Daniel Leberer, Colon & Rectal Surgeon.
+We are offering virtual consults through video visits.
+Simply call Dr. Daniel Leberer’s office at 656-4917 to schedule!

 Dr. Daniel Leberer, Colon & Rectal Surgeon is specialty trained in the surgical management of Fecal Incontinence.
 Learn more about Dr. Leberer, and schedule an appointment to discuss treatment options today.